Skip to content

 When both config file values and CLI flags are provided:

-1. CLI flags override config file values for --schema and --output
+1. CLI flags override config file values for --schema, --output, and extract options

 3. If only one is provided via CLI, a config file is still required for the missing value